"Happy faces and delicious food smells greeted me as I first walked the halls of ICE. I knew instantly, this was the place for me."

 3. A state-of-the-art facility in America's culinary capital.

-Located in New York City, ICE's facility was designed with community and creativity in mind.
+Located in lower Manhattan, ICE's New York facility was designed with community and creativity in mind.
 From our bean-to-bar Chocolate Lab to our Hydroponic Garden, our Mixology Center to our Culinary Technology Lab, ICE students experience unparalleled opportunities for culinary discovery and innovation.
-What's more, our location is mere steps from acclaimed international restaurants, gourmet markets and leading food media outlets.
-Ask any food professional and they’ll agree: employers value hiring culinary and hospitality staff who have trained in New York City.
+What's more, our New York location is mere steps from acclaimed international restaurants, gourmet markets and leading food media outlets.
+Ask any food professional and they’ll agree: employers value hiring culinary and hospitality staff who have trained at ICE.
+Opening in early 2018, ICE's Los Angeles facility is located in Pasadena's historic Playhouse District, and features spacious, modern teaching kitchens and ample space for socializing and studying between class.
+What's more, ICE students have access to LA's vibrant food scene, providing meaningful opportunities for culinary exploration.

 4. Chef instructors and faculty of the highest caliber.